Editorial Guidelines for News Releases

 Unauthorized Ticker Symbols: While we encourage our clients to use any ticker symbols they are authorized to use in their press releases, we will need to receive the proper authorization from the source company for each ticker symbol used.

-Online Gambling: PRWeb does not publish releases that promote or link to online gambling, fantasy sports and related sites.
+Online Gambling: PRWeb does not publish releases that promote or link to online gambling, fantasy sports, and related sites that utilize a “pay-to-play” model for participation.

 Payday or Short Term Loans: PRWeb does not publish releases that promote or link to payday, short term or other unsecured loan services.